Towards Stable, Globally Expressive Graph Representations with Laplacian Eigenvectors: Universal graph representation with Laplacian eigenvectors

-By Definition~\ref{def:op-inv}, an $O(p)$-invariant universal representation is one that assigns an output to each point of a point set embedded in $\mathbb{R}^p$, in a way that is invariant to global $O(p)$ rotations, equivariant to point permutations, and injective with respect to all possible point set configurations.
+By Definition~\ref{def:op-inv}, an $O(p)$-invariant universal representation injectively assigns a point-wise value to a point set embedded in $\mathbb{R}^p$, while ensuring invariance to global $O(p)$ rotations and equivariance to point permutations.
 Such networks have been named \emph{universal point cloud networks}, whose design has been intensively studied, as we will survey in Section~\ref{sect:rel_work}.

 We still need another definition which follows~\citet{zaheer2017deep}.

 \begin{definition}[Universal set representation] Let $\mathcal{X}$ be a non-empty set.
 A function $f:2^{\mathcal{X}}\rightarrow\mathbb{R}$ is said to be a \textbf{universal set representation} if $\forall X_1, X_2\in 2^{\mathcal{X}}$, $f(X_1)=f(X_2)$ if and only if the two sets $X_1$ and $X_2$ are equal. \end{definition}